99kaits/tomochan/README.md

 VERY WIP DO NOT USE

 TODO URGENT:
+- put boardname into config file (NOT THE FOOTER the footer stays tomochan because thats the software)
 - captcha (with config entry to turn it on or off)
 - looking into altcha and that other one i saw tho altcha is very appealing in its simplicity
 - catalog